ncatlab/nlab-content/pages/2/8/2/0/282/content.md

 _Nonabelian algebraic topology_ is a program developed by [Ronnie Brown](http://www.bangor.ac.uk/~mas010/index.html) and his collaborators.
-The idea is to redo and enhance algebraic topology by making use of the tool of [[omega-groupoid]]s and in particular the [[crossed complex]]es equivalent to them, which generalize the complexes of _abelian_ groups traditionally used in algebraic topology.
+The idea is to redo and enhance algebraic topology by making use of the tool of [[strict omega-groupoid]]s and in particular the [[crossed complex]]es equivalent to them, which generalize the complexes of _abelian_ groups traditionally used in algebraic topology.

 #Remarks#